 In addition to being a photographer, I've recently been teaching photography workshops around the Boston area to help people get to know and love their cameras.

-While working with clients, I'm always met with a lot of questions about what camera I shoot with, my equipment and inquiries about my editing style.
+While working with clients, I'm always met with a lot of questions about what camera I shoot with, my equipment preferences and other inquiries about my editing style.
 I figured there is no better outlet than my website to share with everyone the various applications, lenses, posing techniques, etc. that I use on a daily basis and have made me a better photographer.

 So in this post, I'll expose my dirty secrets and address a few tips you may find helpful in your photographic endeavors!

-Personally, I'm a Canon girl through and through.
-I shoot with a 5D Mark III and a 6D as my backup.
+Personally, I'm a Canon girl through and through I shoot with a 5D Mark III and a 6D as my backup.
 Both cameras are absolutely amazing and have become extensions of myself.
 They provide stunning clarity, detail and focus, allowing me to be creatively flexible (they also perform incredibly in low-light situations).

 For apps, I use Snapseed for making minor adjustments, Beauty Plus for smoothing faces and VSCO and Afterlight for overall editing.